prototypefund/reproducible-website/_docs/timestamps.md

 defined](https://reproducible-builds.org/specs/source-date-epoch/) in
 the hope of wider adoption.

 [^list]: As of 2015-10-26, the following tools are known to support `SOURCE_DATE_EPOCH`: help2man, Sphinx.
-And [more where modified in Debian](https://wiki.debian.org/ReproducibleBuilds/TimestampsProposal#Reading_the_variable) already.
+Also, [others have been modified locally in Debian](https://wiki.debian.org/ReproducibleBuilds/TimestampsProposal#Reading_the_variable) already to support this.

 Changes required to support `SOURCE_DATE_EPOCH` are usually fairly small and easy to write.
 Patches for tools which don't yet support the